 Business owners should invest the time necessary to monitor the days beyond terms of their clients, especially leading up to a factoring application.
 Common techniques for reducing days beyond terms include monitoring risk, ensuring on-time payments, and even keeping a score for your customers.

-You need a bird’s-eye view of all your accounts and records before you can make an informed decision about handling your customers who are a liability to your company’s credit score.
+- Monitor risk: You need a bird’s-eye view of all your accounts and records before you can make an informed decision about handling your customers who are a liability to your company’s credit score.
 This will enable you to assess each individual risk better and will tell you which accounts demand more focus.

-Keep track of your customers’ payment habits, so it’s easier to determine whether a break-in pattern is a potential problem.
+- Ensure on-time payments: Keep track of your customers’ payment habits, so it’s easier to determine whether a break-in pattern is a potential problem.
 If a customer who pays before the due date breaks away from the usual pattern and starts paying later and later, this could mean the customer is in a financially stressful situation.

-Once you have an overview of your business’s performance and a DBT for each of your customers, it will be easier to assign a risk score for individual customers to help you determine the financial risk to your company.
+- Score your customers: Once you have an overview of your business’s performance and a DBT for each of your customers, it will be easier to assign a risk score for individual customers to help you determine the financial risk to your company.
 Scoring your customers in this manner will also give you an idea of which payments to prioritize.
 You’ll want to reevaluate the terms and conditions you give to risky customers or cut ties with them.

-You need to analyze your data carefully, and good software can help.
+- Analyze your data: You need to analyze your data carefully, and good software can help.
 You need to see the performance of each of your customers—the size of each account, their payment patterns, and their DBT scores.
 This will help you make better decisions in terms of credit risk management.

-By comparing how your customers are paying other suppliers, you’ll get a better understanding of the market, whether the terms you’re offering to your customers are on par or whether you need to reevaluate them to suit your needs.
+- Compare results with competitors: By comparing how your customers are paying other suppliers, you’ll get a better understanding of the market, whether the terms you’re offering to your customers are on par or whether you need to reevaluate them to suit your needs.
 Comparing your DBT to that of other companies in the same industry can also help you uncover monthly and yearly trends that can help you make more informed decisions.

 Days beyond terms (DBT) refers to the number of days it takes a company to pay its arrears past their due date.
 The average DBT of a company is important for lenders and financial institutions to determine both its financial health, and whether it’s a suitable candidate to do business with.